-This weblog provides a guide to TADHack Global 2022, 15-16 October.
+This post provides a guide to TADHack Global 2023, 21-22 October.
 TADHack Global is a hackathon where locations round the world run in parallel over one weekend.
 TADHack helps people learn about the latest Internet, IT, and Telecoms / Communications technologies; and use those technologies to solve problems that matter to them.

 - You do not need to be a coding expert to take part, TADHack is for everyone.